El Calafate, Argentina: A Complete Travel Guide

 Torres del Paine Chile taken in 2015

-15. See Torres del Paine
+See Torres del Paine

-For another long day trip from El Calafate, cross the border into Chile to see the famous Torres del Paine National Park.
+For another epic long day trip from El Calafate, cross the border into Chile to see the famous Torres del Paine National Park.

 I must warn you that this will be an exceptionally long day if you choose to do it.

-I went to El Calafate with a group of friends and one of these friends had his heart set seeing Torres del Paine.
+Back in 2010, I went to El Calafate with a group of friends and one of these friends had his heart set seeing Torres del Paine.
+Not knowing if he’d ever be this close again, he opted to take this trip and swears it was worth it.

 This popular full day Torres del Paine tour will bring you to the park, stopping at viewpoints along the way.